pippinbarr/trolley-problem/info/README.md

 ~~You can read [my writing about the game](http://www.pippinbarr.com/tag/trolley-problem?order=asc) on my blog.~~ Trolley Problem was written about on [Alphr](http://www.alphr.com/games/1002218/how-games-like-the-walking-dead-turn-us-into-armchair-philosophers).

 Trolley Problem has appeared in the exhibition [The Games of Art](http://www.ciprecinct.qut.edu.au/archive/2013/games-of-art.jsp) at the [QUT Creative Industries Precinct](http://www.ciprecinct.qut.edu.au/).

+## Process

+- You can read my [process documentation](../process/) about the game (largely blog posts)
+- The [source code of Trolley Problem](http://github.com/pippinbarr/trolley-problem) is available online

 ## Ah, Flash